Detroit Partnership: Gotham Hotel

 From its construction in 1924 until the early 1940s, the hotel was named the Hotel Martinique.
-However, not enough hotels that catered to the black community during this time.
+However, not enough hotels catered to the black community during this time.
 In 1943 John White, Walter Norwood, and Irving Roane purchased the hotel with the hopes of making it an oasis for the black community in Detroit.
 The Gotham Hotel became the most renowned hotel for black people in Detroit and regularly hosted popular celebrities and athletes, such as Langston Hughes and Jackie Robinson.

 The hotel's clientele included black businessmen, gamblers, and mafia affiliated cronies including Anthony Giacalone and Pete Licavoli.
 Giacalone was a Detroit mafia gambling boss who teamed up with Licavoli to manage the gambling/illegal rackets at the hotel.

 In 1962, a gambling racket run inside the building formerly occupied by the Gotham Hotel was raided by the Michigan State Police, aided by the IRS and local authorities.
 Security at the hotel was tightly controlled by the use of a "building-wide buzzer alarm system" and an extensive camera system that linked to a television in the lobby.
 All authorities involved handled the case with complete secrecy when investigating the hotel, and at 5:00 pm on November 9, 1962, 112 officers, led by Anthony Getto of the IRS’ intelligence division, raided the hotel.
 Upon trying to use the elevators, they found that the power to them was cut, and officers had to use the stairs to reach all nine stories and 250 rooms of the hotel.
 On the top floor, a crooked dice game was found with $5,000 on the table.
 On the other nine floors, bet slips, adding machines, counting machines, guns, ammunition, and at least 30 safes were found.
 The next day, the safes were cracked to find a grand total of $49,200 in the safes alone.
 The raid amounted to 160,000 bet slips, $60,000 in cash, and 33 adding machines.